 In related research, funded by a NASA Earth and Space Science Graduate Fellowship, to quantify the consequences of sampling errors in spatial and temporally averaged infrared SSTskin fields, (Liu and Minnett, 2016; Liu et al., 2017) an unphysical property of the MODIS SSTskin sampling errors at high latitudes was identified.
 This was traced to differences in the persistence of clouds, as identified by the MODIS cloud screening algorithm (Kilpatrick et al., 2015), between day and night.
 The same problem was then identified in VIIRS SSTskin at high latitudes

 A revised VIIRS cloud screening algorithm based on the machine learning approach of Alternating Decision Trees (Freund and Mason, 1999; Pfahringer et al., 2001) was developed.
-This new approach was developed for four classes of conditions: (i) nighttime, (ii) daytime with minor sun glint, (iii) daytime moderate glint and (iv) daytime severe glint.
+This new approach was separately applied to four classes of conditions: (i) nighttime, (ii) daytime with minor sun glint, (iii) daytime moderate glint and (iv) daytime severe glint.
 The new classification algorithm reduces the sampling error problem and also improves the coverage of the VIIRS data in daily global maps by about ~ 10-20% at night and up to 30% daytime depending on the location and season, significantly reducing false positives in the previous cloud-screening algorithms.
 Visual inspection of the images indicates that the gain in the daytime VIIRS coverage occurs primarily in high latitudes during summer and for both day and night in areas around cloud edges.
-A long-standing problem of false positives (clouds identified where there are none) in the vicinity of surface temperature fronts is also much ameliorated.
+A long-standing problem of false positives (pixels identified as cloud contaminated when they were not in the vicinity of surface temperature fronts is also much improved.
 We will further refine this approach for VIIRS cloud screening and then apply it to MODIS SSTskin retrievals.